-OVERVIEW: The Alliance for Cancer Gene Therapy Foundation (ACGT) focuses exclusively on supporting research for cancer management and treatment through cell and gene therapy.
-To that end, it awards research grants to individual researchers in the U.S. and Canada, many of whom are based in institutions of higher education.
-Research areas, award amounts and other specifics vary year to year.
+OVERVIEW: The Alliance for Cancer Gene Therapy Foundation (ACGT) exclusively funds research for cancer management and treatment through cell and gene therapy.
+To that end, it awards research grants to individual researchers in the U.S. and Canada, many of whom work in academia.

 IP TAKE: ACGT’s niche awards are substantial, but highly competitive.
-But if your research is focused on finding new means for treating some of the world’s most persistent and deadly diseases, this funder should not be overlooked.
+Grantseekers focused on finding new means for treating some of the world’s most persistent and deadly diseases should consider this funder.

 Vetting of applications starts with the foundation’s Scientific Advisory Council, a group of volunteer “preeminent physicians and researchers in cell and gene therapy” who “establish the scientific criteria for review of all grants and…[give] recommendations for funding to the Board of Directors for final selection of award recipients.”

-Depending on the year, funding eligibility may or may not be restricted to investigators working in educational institutions, which will also directly impact your chances of getting support from ACGT.
+At times, the foundation restricts funding eligibility to investigators who work in educational institutions; this can directly impact grantseekers chances of getting support from ACGT.